Kellogg is unique in many ways, not least that it’s the only top business school that seeks to interview every candidate who applies.

 Now let’s talk strategy.
 First, I’m a big proponent of meeting as many alumni as possible while deciding which schools to target – you will be marrying into an alumni family after all.
 Having shared a meal in three dozen countries with Kellogg alumni, I’m a great believer in the power of mutually beneficial networks.
 Think of your Kellogg interview experience as a valuable initial step in cultivating your post-MBA professional network.

-6. Do not overestimate your interviewer’s influence on your candidacy.
-Having conducted countless alumni interviews on behalf of Kellogg, my biggest advice to candidates is to RELAX.
+My biggest advice to candidates before arriving at the interview is to relax and do their best to enjoy the conversation.
 While your alumni interviewer offers valuable insight to the admissions committee, their influence only extends so far – they are not the final gatekeepers to who is admitted or denied.
 This experience is one part of a holistic review of your application, so keep some perspective.
 Prepare thoughtfully, but when the moment arrives, allow yourself to stay curious, enjoy the conversation, and let your genuine enthusiasm shine.
 Your MBA experience may only last two years, but your opportunities to both benefit from and contribute to your alumni network will continue for decades.

-For more details and insights on the Kellogg MBA alumni interview, view my 8-minute strategy session with Fortuna Co-Director Caroline Diarte Edwards.
+For more details and insights on the Kellogg MBA alumni interview, view this 8-minute strategy session with Fortuna Co-Director Caroline Diarte Edwards.

-William Kotas is an Expert Coach at MBA admissions coaching firm Fortuna Admissions and formerly served as a Director at Northwestern Kellogg.
-He was honored as Kellogg’s alumni volunteer of the year in 2011 following two decades as an admissions interviewer and alumni community leader in Peru, Brazil and South Florida.
+Julia Brady is an Expert Coach at MBA admissions coaching firm Fortuna Admissions and formerly served Managing Director at Kellogg & Former Senior Associate Dean, UChicago.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation